openedx-unsupported/devstack/README.rst

 * Merge your updated requirements files and wait for a new `edxops Docker image`_ for that service to be built and uploaded to `Docker Hub`_.
 You can then download and use the updated image (for example, via ``make pull``).
-  The discovery and edxapp images are buit automatically via a Jenkins job.
+  The discovery and edxapp images are built automatically via a Jenkins job.
 All other images are currently built as needed by edX employees, but will soon be built automatically on a regular basis.
 See `How do I build images?`_ for more information.